fpereiro/gotoB/readme.md

 ## Source code

-The complete source code is contained in `gotoB.js`. gotoв itself is about XXX lines long; its dependencies are about 1320 lines; the whole thing is about XXX lines.
+The complete source code is contained in `gotoB.js`. gotoв itself is about 620 lines long; its dependencies are about 1380 lines; the whole thing is about 2000 lines.

 Below is the annotated source.